RFK Jr. confirmed as Trump's health secretary, over Democrats' loud objections

 Despite millions of dollars spent by groups opposed to his nomination, the Senate voted to install Robert F. Kennedy Jr. at the helm of the Department of Health and Human Services.

 Kennedy faced opposition from the left for his decades of espousing conspiracy theories on vaccines and from the right for his past support of abortion rights.
 For several weeks, it was uncertain whether he had enough senators backing him to get through.
 Yesterday, Democratic senators made speeches on the floor past midnight in protest.
 But on Thursday morning, he had the votes to be confirmed.
 The vote was 52 to 48.
-Sen. Mitch McConnell, the former Republican majority leader and a polio survivor, joined Democrats to vote against Kennedy.
+Sen. Mitch McConnell, the former Republican majority leader and a polio survivor, was the sole Republican joining Democrats to vote against Kennedy.

+"In my lifetime, I've watched vaccines save millions of lives from devastating diseases across America and around the world," McConnell said in a statement explaining his vote.
+"I will not condone the re-litigation of proven cures, and neither will millions of Americans who credit their survival and quality of life to scientific miracles."

 There are many questions about what happens next for Medicare, vaccines and medical research.
 Here are a guide to five key issues to watch as Kennedy takes control at the huge health agency in the coming weeks: